Father · Son · Holy Spirit

 The One Thing David Asked

-"One thing I ask from the Lord, this only do I seek: that I may dwell in the house of the Lord all the days of my life, to gaze on the beauty of the Lord and to seek him in his temple" (Ps 27:4).
+"One thing I ask... that I may dwell in the house of the Lord all the days of my life, to gaze on the beauty of the Lord" (Ps 27:4).
 God is not just true and good — He is beautiful.
-The experience of His glory, even partially, is transformative: "we are being transformed into his image" when we behold Him (2 Cor 3:18).
+The experience of His glory is transformative: "we are being transformed into his image" when we behold Him (2 Cor 3:18).

 Ps 27:4 · 2 Cor 3:18 · Isa 33:17